 What Is Jalapeno?

 Jalapeno [haa·luh·pay·nyow] means ‘from Jalapa’ in Spanish.
 Jalapa is the capital of Veracruz, a Mexican state, where this pepper was first cultivated.
 Jalapeno is picked and eaten while still green but is occasionally allowed to ripen fully and turn red, orange, or yellow.
 Mature jalapenos grow 5 to 10 centimeters long, have a firm, round shape, and are 25 to 38 millimeters wide.
 The pods are of medium size.
 Jalapeno pepper is a cultivar (cultivated variety) of Capsicum annum and is found in Central and South America.
+They are popularly used and relished in Tex-Mex and Mexican cuisines.

 Other popular cultivars of C. annum include: